ShantanuDhadwe/Mutual-Fund-Allocation-Tracker/README.md

 BASH

 pip install pandas openpyxl tabulate
-If you use requirements.txt, you can install dependencies with:
+If you use a requirements.txt file, you can install dependencies with:

 BASH